Results for Letter v

 Vitis Aestivalis: A hardy grape native to North America, hybrids of Vitis aestivalis are sometimes used for winemaking, the most prominent of which is the Norton grape.

-Volatile (Volatile Acidity; VA) : Describes an excessive and undesirable amount of acidity, which gives a wine a slightly sour, vinegary edge.
+Volatile Acidity (VA) : An excessive and undesirable amount of acidity, which gives a wine a slightly sour, vinegary edge.
 At very low levels (0.1 percent), it is largely undetectable; at higher levels it is considered a major defect.